 Our Chalice Circles are designed to foster deeper connections within our church community by providing a space to explore spiritual questions and matters of the heart in a loving atmosphere based in compassionate listening.

 The groups are all designed for 8-10 people and vary in duration, frequency of meeting, and topics for reflection.

-If you have any questions about which group might be right for you, please reach out to Rev. Joan, Liza, or one of our Small Group Ministry coordinators.
-Ideas for new Chalice Circles are also welcome — please contact Rev. Joan or Liza.
+If you have any questions about which group might be right for you, please reach out to Rev. Joan, Verdis, or one of our Small Group Ministry coordinators.
+Ideas for new Chalice Circles are also welcome — please contact Rev. Joan or Verdis.

-This year in addition to Small Group Ministry and Soul Matters, we have several Seasoned Souls groups for elders and also a Queerality chalice circle led by our ministerial intern.
+This year in addition to Small Group Ministry and Soul Matters, we have several Seasoned Souls groups for elders.
 Most of these groups welcome new members in the fall, though occasionally there are openings mid-year or new groups form.
 Stay tuned in the weekly e-news for any updates.

 Small Group Ministry